 The Licensee shall implement preventive and mitigation measures to prevent any Wastes associated with the undertaking from entering any Water bodies.

-The Licensee shall locate equipment storage areas on gravel, sand or other durable land, at a distance of at least thirty-one (31) metres above the ordinary High Water Mark of any Water body in order to minimize impacts on surface drainage and Water quality.
+The Licensee shall locate equipment storage areas on gravel, sand or other durable land, at a distance of at least thirty-one (31) metres above the ordinary High Water Mark of any Water body in order to minimize impacts on surface drainage and Water quality, unless otherwise approved by the Board.

 The Licensee shall minimize disturbance to terrain, permafrost and drainage during movement of contractors’ equipment and personnel around the site, including the railway corridor, during all phases of the Project.